MaterializeInc/ecommerce-demo/README_RPM.md

 9.  **Views for User-Facing Data:**

-    Since Redpanda will often be used in building rich data-intensive applications, let's try creating a view meant to power something like the "Who has viewed your profile" feature on Linkedin:
+    Redpanda will often be used in building rich data-intensive applications, let's try creating a view meant to power something like the "Who has viewed your profile" feature on Linkedin:

     User views of other user profiles
     ```sql
     CREATE MATERIALIZED VIEW profile_views_per_minute_last_10 AS
         SELECT
-        target_id,
+        target_id as user_id,
         date_trunc('minute', to_timestamp(received_at)) as received_at_minute,
         COUNT(*) as pageviews
         FROM pageview_stg